Swapnilvyavahare1/C-Users-DELL-2-Class_May_27_Weekday_Python-Projects-WIP-Project-8-Clustering-Recommendation-system/README.md

 Methodology:
-1. Library used- ast (to convert dict to list), pickle (to make a model file)
+1. Library used- ast (data inside string to original datatype like list or dict), pickle (to make a model file)
 2. Algorithms used- Bag of Words, BERT